Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 ### **✔️ CONSIDER** passing `vsts.analytics.maxsize` preference in the header.
 When you execute a query you don't know how many records there are to retrieve.
-You have to either send anotehr query with aggregations or follow all the next links and fetch the entire dataset.
+You have to either send another query with aggregations or follow all the next links and fetch the entire dataset.
 Analytics Service respects `vsts.analytics.maxsize` preference, which lets you fail fast should the dataset be bigger than what your client can accept.
 This option is particularly helpful in the data export scenarios.
 In order to use it you have to add `Prefer` header to your HTTP request and set `vsts.analytics.maxsize` to a non-negative value which represents the max number of records you can accept.
 If you set it to zero, then a default value of 200k will be used.

-For example, the query below returns work items provided that the dataset is smller or equal to 1000 records.
+For example, the query below returns work items provided that the dataset is smaller or equal to 1000 records.
 ```http
 GET https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems HTTP/1.1
 User-Agent: Microsoft.Data.Mashup